Psychosynthesis/Vanicom/README.md

-Vanicom (vanilla commons) is a micro-framework that was conceived as a library with the most requested functions in one way or another used in small projects, written in [vanilla] (http://vanilla-js.com/) JavaScript without external dependencies.
+Vanicom (vanilla commons) is a micro-framework that was conceived as a library with the most requested functions in one way or another used in small projects, written in [vanilla](http://vanilla-js.com/) JavaScript without external dependencies.

 The library is focused on support in browsers no lower than IE9, so some of the most requested ES6 (ES2015) functions are implemented as polyfills, which also allows you to use Vanicom as a small helper for projects which don't using bundlers like Babel or Webpack.

+### Using as module
+Just add the library package with npm: \
+`npm i vanicom`

-To use as a standalone library, just download `build\vanicom.min.js` and import it like this: \
+To use as a standalone library, just download `vanicom.min.js` [from last releases](https://github.com/Psychosynthesis/Vanicom/releases) and import it like this: \
  `<script type="text/javascript" src="vanicom.min.js"></script>`

 Please note that it is desirable to import the Vanicom first or one of the first.